Making sense of complexity through data. Leveraging AI to empower people and decisions.

 dist_plots(credit_card_df)

-- 'Balance_Frequency' for most customers is updated frequently ~1, For 'PURCHASES_FREQUENCY', there are two distinct group of customers
+# - 'Balance_Frequency' for most customers is updated frequently ~1, For 'PURCHASES_FREQUENCY', there are two distinct group of customers

-- Mean of balance is $1500, Credit limit average is around $4500, Most customers are ~11 years tenure
+# - Mean of balance is $1500, Credit limit average is around $4500, Most customers are ~11 years tenure

-# Heatmap to visaulise correlations (Figure 3)
+# Heatmap to visualise correlations (Figure 3)

 correlations = credit_card_df.corr()